IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 As a result, the Solar System motions are NOT perfect repeating clockwork although over the short length of human history they approximate that.

-The Solar System is in fact slowly evolving.
+The Solar System is, in fact, slowly evolving.

 The evolution is actually chaotic (see Wikipedia: Formation and evolution of the Solar System: Long-term stability).
 This means that its motions CANNOT be predicted to the far future, except in a very approximate way.